Casio graphic calculators: Icon Menu Power Graphic series (1993)

 Models produced after the fx-7700GE (1994) contained 24 kilobytes of memory, allowing for dynamic graphing, a complex calculation and table mode, a more advanced equation solver; larger matrices (up to 255x255); sigma calculations; graph solver for roots, and intercept, maximum, and minimum value calculation for polynomial graphs.

 Second generation

-9850 series (9750/9850/9950/9970)
+9850 series

 First manufactured in 1996, there have been numerous variations of the CFX-9850G.
 The 9850 series models have 3-colour screens apart from the fx-9750G which is black and white.
 The 9950G has 64k memory compared to the 32k of the original 9850G.
 The 9970G has symbolic algebra.
 Later versions such as the Ga, GB and GC models fixed some bugs from the original G model and added some stats and finance features.
 The GB models have a built-in software library.

 7400 series

-First made in 1996, this series is essentially a less advanced version of the 9850 series.
+First made in 1996, this series is a less advanced version of the 9850 series.
 For instance, it does not have the commands Getkey, Locate, Text or any matrices and complex capabilities.
 The screen is smaller.